Follicular Thyroid Carcinoma

 Stage IV follicular thyroid cancer

 Stage IV is follicular carcinoma in patients older than 45 years with extension beyond the thyroid capsule to the soft tissues of the neck, cervical lymph node metastases, or distant metastases.
 The lungs and bone are the most frequent sites of spread.
-Follicular carcinomas more commonly have blood vessel invasion and tend to metastasize hematogenously to the lungs and to the bone rather than through the lymphatic system.
+Follicular carcinomas more commonly exhibit blood vessel invasion and tend to metastasize hematogenously to the lungs and bones rather than through the lymphatic system.
 The prognosis for patients with distant metastases is poor.

 Treatment

-Because of some of the cytological features of FTC that are similar to follicular variant of PTC on FNA biopsy, intraoperative frozen section could be helpful to differentiate PTC form FTC.
-Unfortunately, most of the time it is very difficult on frozen section as well.
-If patient has only one nodule on one side of the thyroid that is suspicious for Follicular neoplasm, then diagnostic thyroid lobectomy is indicated.
+Because some cytological features of FTC are similar to those of the follicular variant of PTC on FNA biopsy, intraoperative frozen section can help differentiate PTC from FTC.
+Unfortunately, most of the time, it is very difficult on the frozen section as well.
+If the patient has only one nodule on one side of the thyroid that is suspicious for Follicular neoplasm, then a diagnostic thyroid lobectomy is indicated.
 Completion of total thyroidectomy as a second surgery and radioactive iodine (RAI) ablation are thus recommended for invasive FTC detected during the first lobectomy procedure.
 Thyroid lobectomy could be appropriate for minimally invasive FTC.

 Prognosis

-The prognosis of patients with minimally invasive FTC is good, and disease free survival is similar to benign follicular adenoma. similar to The prognosis of patients with distant metastases or large tumor size (larger then 4 cm) is poor.
-Because of it tendency for blood stream metastatic spread, 10% to 15% of patients will have metastases at the time of the initial diagnosis.
-Lymph node metastases are very rare and occur in less than 10% of patients.
-Five--year survival rates for FTC have been reported to be between 82% and 92%, and ten-year survival rates have been reported to be between 67% and 90%.
+The prognosis of patients with minimally invasive FTC is good, and disease-free survival is similar to that of benign follicular adenoma.
+Similar to: The prognosis of patients with distant metastases or large tumors (>4 cm) is poor.
+Because of its tendency for hematogenous metastatic spread, 10% to 15% of patients will have metastases at the time of initial diagnosis.
+Lymph node metastases are rare, occurring in fewer than 10% of patients.
+Five-year survival rates for FTC have been reported to be between 82% and 92%, and ten-year survival rates have been reported to be between 67% and 90%.

 References